 Q If I apply for a deferred place at Kent can I still apply for a partner scholarship?

 A Yes.
 You should submit your UCAS form in the usual way, indicating that you wish to defer your place for a year.
-You should then apply for a scholarship, indicating clearly at the beginning of your statement that you wish to defer your place.
+You should then email firstname.lastname@example.org to make them aware you are deferring your place and you wish to apply for a Partner Scholarship.The scholarships team will send you an application form by email.
+Please ensure you clearly indicate at the beginning of your statement that you wish to defer your place.
 Your scholarship application will then be held over until the following year when it will be considered along with other applicants from your school or college who are applying for entry in that year.

 Q I have tried to apply but I have been told that I am not eligible.
 Can I appeal against this decision?